Analysis | Republican men are a central part of coronavirus vaccine resistance

 The group most dependent on Fox News as a source of information is Republican men.
 Pew Research Center measured America’s media consumption habits last year and found that a third of Republican men cited Fox News as a major source of post-election news, with another 40 percent identifying the network as a minor source of information.
 That 72 percent was higher than other sources of information like CNN (37 percent), network television (62 percent, mostly as a minor source), NPR (24 percent) or conservative radio (52 percent).
 No other group was as likely to cite Fox News as a source.

-Earlier in the day on Thursday, NPR released the results of a poll conducted by Marist University with PBS NewsHour.
+Earlier in the day on Thursday, NPR released the results of a poll conducted by Marist College with PBS NewsHour.
 Among the questions included in the poll was one asking Americans if they planned to get vaccinated for the coronavirus when vaccines became available.
 No group was more likely to say that they wouldn’t than Republican men, about half of whom rejected the idea.

 Interestingly, the percentage of Republican men rejecting the vaccine is up substantially from December, when Marist asked the same thing.
 Then, only about a third of Republican men said they wouldn’t get the vaccine.
 No other group turned so robustly against the vaccine over that period.